Heinkel He 100: Operational history

-He 100 D-0
+Pre-production series

-Throughout the prototype period, the various models were given series designations (as noted above), and presented to the RLM as the basis for series production.
-The Luftwaffe never took Heinkel up on their offer although the company decided to build a total of 25 of the aircraft one way or the other, so with 10 down, there were another 15 of the latest model to go.
-In keeping with general practice, any series production is started with a limited run of "zero series", resulting in the He 100 D-0.
+Throughout the prototype period, the various prototypes were presented to the RLM as the basis for series production.
+The Luftwaffe never took Heinkel up on their offer, although the company decided to build a total of 25 of the aircraft one way or the other, so with 10 down, there were another 15 of the latest model to go.
+In keeping with general practice, any series production is started with a limited run of "zero series", resulting in the He 100 A-0 (postwar designation: He 100 D-0).

-The D-0 was similar to the earlier C models, with a few notable changes.
+The A-0 was similar to the earlier prototype models, with a few notable changes.
 Primary among these was a larger vertical tail in order to finally solve the stability issues.
 In addition, the cockpit and canopy were slightly redesigned, with the pilot sitting high in a large canopy with excellent vision in all directions.
-The armament was reduced from the C model to one 20 mm MG FF/M in the engine V firing through the propeller spinner, and two 7.92 mm (.30-caliber) MG 17s in the wings close to the fuselage.
+The armament was reduced from the V8 model to one 20 mm MG FF/M in the engine V firing through the propeller spinner, and two 7.92 mm (.30-caliber) MG 17s in the wings close to the fuselage.

-The three D-0 aircraft were completed by the summer of 1939 and stayed at the Heinkel Marienehe plant for testing.
+The three pre-production aircraft were completed by the summer of 1939 and stayed at the Heinkel Marienehe plant for testing.
 They were later sold to the Japanese Imperial Navy to serve as pattern aircraft for a production line, and were shipped there in 1940.
-They received the designation AXHei.
+They received the designation AXHe1.

-He 100 D-1
+Production series

-The final evolution of the short He 100 history is the D-1 model.
-As the name suggests, the design was supposed to be very similar to the pre-production D-0s, the main planned change being to enlarge the horizontal stabilizer.

-But the big change was the eventual abandonment of the surface cooling system, which proved to be too complex and failure-prone.
-Instead an even larger version of the retractable radiator was installed, and this appeared to completely cure the problems.
-The radiator was inserted in a "plug" below the cockpit, and as a result the wings were widened slightly.
+The final evolution of the short He 100 history is the production model.
+As the name suggests, the design was supposed to be very similar to the pre-production models, the main planned change being to enlarge the horizontal stabilizer.
+The big change was the abandonment of the surface cooling system, which proved to be too complex and failure-prone.
+A larger version of the retractable radiator was installed, and this appeared to cure the problems.
+The radiator was inserted in a "plug" below the cockpit, widening the wings slightly.